 Diet and lifestyle

-*All additional Chinese medicine services listed above are included in acupuncture treatment, when used.
-It is only Chinese herbal products that are of additional cost.
+*When used, all additional Chinese medicine services listed above are included in acupuncture treatment.
+Only Chinese herbal products are of additional cost.